 Line 20 - Cost or adjusted basis usually means original cost plus improvements, minus depreciation allowed or allowable (including any IRC § 179 expense deduction), amortization, depletion, etc. Special rules apply to property received as a gift or inheritance.
-See the 2017 IRS Publication 547, available on our 2019 New York itemized deductions webpage.
-If you inherited the property from someone who died in 2010 and the executor of the decedent's estate made the election to file federal Form 8939, refer to the information provided by the executor or see IRS Publication 4895, available at IRS.gov/pub/irs-prior/p4895--2011.pdf.
+See the 2017 IRS Publication 547, available on our New York itemized deductions webpage.
+If you inherited the property from someone who died in 2010 and the executor of the decedent's estate made the election to file federal Form 8939, refer to the information provided by the executor or see IRS Publication 4895, available on our New York itemized deductions webpage.